ResearchObject/ro-crate-py/CONTRIBUTING.md

 # Contributing to this repository

-ro-crate-py is open-source software distributed under the Apache License, Version 2.0.
+ro-crate-py is open source software distributed under the Apache License, Version 2.0.
 Contributions are welcome, but please read this guide first.
 Submitted contributions are assumed to be covered by section 5 of the [license](LICENSE).

 ## Before you begin